GlebBatykov/minerva/README.md

 - [emerald](https://pub.dev/packages/emerald) - `JSON` serializer/deserializer, based on `dart:mirrors`, works only with `JIT` compilation type;
 - [mcache](https://pub.dev/packages/mcache) - package for caching values.
 Supports deleting values after their expiration date;
+- [minerva_mcache](https://pub.dev/packages/minerva_mcache) - package for integration [mcache](https://pub.dev/packages/mcache) package in the `Minerva` framework.
+Contains tools that allow you to work from different server instances with shared cache located in the agent;
-- [minerva_controller_generator](https://pub.dev/packages/minerva_controller_generator ) - the package allows you to configure the server using controllers built on code generation.
+- [minerva_controller_generator](https://pub.dev/packages/minerva_controller_generator) - the package allows you to configure the server using controllers built on code generation.

 # Installing